mcdowney/downeybrook_wedding-WORKING/_pages/things-to-do.md

 - [Flyleaf bookstore](https://flyleafbooks.com/) -- unsurprisingly one of a few indy bookstores in the area (Epilogue and Golden Fig are also nice), but we [heart] Flyleaf especially
 - [Franklin Street Yoga](https://www.franklinstyoga.com/) -- Lori's studio is great if you need a stretch while you're here
 - [North Carolina Botanical Gardens](https://ncbg.unc.edu/) -- the [Home of the Venus Flytrap License Plate](https://ncbg.unc.edu/support/venus-flytrap-license-plate/) is, fun fact, right down the street from our house!
 They have a nice little trail network if you fancy a walk
+- The [Ackland Art Museum](https://ackland.org/) on Chapel Hill's campus is a tiny gem on the edge of UNC's campus

 ## Food and drink
 - [IP3](https://www.italianpizzeria3.com/) (Italian Pizzeria III (no, we don't know what happened to I or II)) – the place to be